SethBurkart123/parcel-transformer-svelte/README.md

-# parcel-transformer-svelte
+# parcel-transformer-svelte-4

-A Parcel 2 transformer for Svelte 3.
+A Parcel 2 transformer for Svelte 3 and 4.

 ## Installation